+

 Biography

-I am a writer and editor based in Washington, D.C., where I am currently a senior editor in member communications at the American Bankers Association, a trade association for banks of all sizes and charters in the nation’s $13 trillion banking industry.
+I am a writer and editor based in Washington, D.C., where I am currently senior vice president for member communications at the American Bankers Association, a trade association for banks of all sizes and charters in the nation’s $15 trillion banking industry, and editor-in-chief of the association’s more-than-century-old flagship magazine, the ABA Banking Journal.
+I lead a team of writers, editors and publishing professionals who produce print and digital periodicals, including a daily e-newsletter with more than 70,000 readers, as well as overseeing our copywriting and speechwriting work.
+I am also the producer and co-host of the weekly ABA Banking Journal Podcast.

-Prior to joining ABA, I was managing editor of Philanthropy, the flagship publication of the Philanthropy Roundtable.
-Since 2013, I continue to serve as a contributing editor of Philanthropy.
+Prior to joining ABA, I was managing editor of Philanthropy, a publication of the Philanthropy Roundtable and where I continue to serve as a contributing editor.
 Before joining the Roundtable, I was an associate editor at the American Enterprise Institute, where I wrote and edited a wide range of publications, updated the think tank’s website, and worked on social media projects.
 During that time, I created a blog on aviation policy, which is no longer active but whose archives I keep available.
-In 2009-2010, I was an inaugural Washington Fellow of the National Review Institute.
+In 2009-2010, I was an inaugural Washington Fellow at the National Review Institute.

-I live with my wife, Erin Lamos Sparks, in Washington’s Petworth neighborhood.
+I live with my wife, Erin, and our three children in Washington’s Petworth neighborhood.

 Any opinions reflected in articles on this website are mine alone.
 I do not speak for any employers past or present.